Last month we took a look at our favourite Gardening Blogs, this month we want to turn the focus on our favourite Outdoor Furniture Books.

 Now me personally, I'm a big fan of concrete.
 Even inside the home with my concrete kitchen countertop and dining table.

-This much maligned material is often seen as dull, cold and drab but that couldn’t be father from the truth.
+This much-maligned material is often seen as dull, cold and drab but that couldn’t be farther from the truth.

 It can be both tactile and beautiful to look at, and as this book demonstrates, you can create some wonderful DIY garden furniture with it…